 The cuisine in Vietnam is influenced by the geography of the country.
 While the majority of the country is hilly and mountainous, there is a long coast along the South China Sea, that provides fish and other seafood that are staples in Vietnamese cuisine.
 The two main symbols of Vietnamese cuisine are rice and a very specific fish sauce to Vietnam called nuoc mam.

-Food in Vietnam varies and is divided into three distinct regions, the North, Central and the South.
+Food in Vietnam varies and is divided into three distinct regions, the North, Central, and the South.
 Our culinary journey took us to each of the regions to explore the distinctive flavors.
 In the north, we visited Hanoi.
-In the central region, we spent time in DaNang, Hoi An and Huế.
+In the central region, we spent time in DaNang, Hoi An, where we took a cooking class and Huế.
 And finally, Ho Chi Minh City (commonly known as Saigon) in the south.

 As we traversed through the country, we noted regional differences.
 The north is mountainous and cooler and soups play a large role in the cuisine.
 The famous Vietnamese pho soup is an example of a northern dish.